2dOverlord/PetProjects_AnimeTgBot/README.md

 # Telegram bot

-Simple telegram bot that can help people who cant choose anime to watch Inspired by @kinomanbot
+Simple telegram bot that can help people who cant choose anime to watch.
+Inspired by @kinomanbot